ptchblvck/vegan-enumber-checker/README.md

 3. Upload a photo of the ingredient label
 4. The OCR (Optical Character Recognition) will automatically extract text
 5. E-numbers are detected and analyzed
-6. Get redirected to the result page
+6. View instant results on the same page

 ## 🔍 Features